bentrevor/go-checkers/README.markdown

 ## About

-The room's been sealed off ever since... until tonight, that is.
-I got the key from the security guard - he's one of _us_ now.
+> The room's been sealed off ever since... until tonight, that is.
+I got the key
+> from the security guard - he's one of _us_ now.
+>

-It's the perfect place to make our cauldron of mystic vapors!
+> It's the perfect place to make our cauldron of mystic vapors!

+ \- The Tale of the Sorcerer's Apprentice